kodyrouse/redux-honey/README.md

 # 🍯 Redux-Honey 🍯
-A simple, fast plugin that makes it *a lot* sweeter to work with advanced redux 🥰
+A plugin that makes it *a lot* sweeter to work with advanced redux 🥰

 # Problems With Plain Redux
 In a lot of ways, redux is *fantastic* at what it does.
-The problems begin to arise when your application starts scaling - files become *littered* with unnecessary boilerplate code and your store becomes a complicated mess.
+The problems begin to arise when your application starts scaling - files become *littered* with unnecessary boilerplate code and your store quickly becomes a complicated mess.
 It hurts my soul.
 This is where ```redux-honey``` comes to the rescue 🙌

 # Benefits To Using Redux-Honey
-- Reduces unnecessary file clutter (AKA the heartwarming *redux boilerplate*)
+- Drastically reduces unnecessary file clutter (AKA the heartwarming *redux boilerplate*)
-- No need for top-file action types like **WHY_AM_I_YELLING** or ugly switch case statements
+- No need for top-file action types like **WHY_AM_I_YELLING** or ugly switch case statements for reducers
+- Safety checks & warnings to prevent accidental updates && ```extract``` state pieces that don't exist
 - Built-in methods to ```state.reset()``` and ```resetStoreToInitialState```
 - Allows for simplier usage of asynchronous updates with ```wait()```, removing the need for middleware like ```redux-thunk``` and ```redux-saga```